wpup/wp-cli-lint/README.md

 ## Usage

 Running the command without any options will lint your code in the current directory with `WordPress-Core` standard.
+The lint command will try to find a ruleset in the same directory you are linting or in the `ABSPATH` or in Bedrocks base directory.

 Example: